Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities

 We believe there are two directions for KG-based visualization interface design to support both types of exploration.

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]

 \item[]{\textbf{Visual Interfaces Built on Top of KGs:} One direction is for interfaces built ``on top of the KG,'' that is, users interact with an interface to explore and ask the KG questions directly.
-In these interface designs, interactive visualization can help users make sense of the KG and query it, possibly without any knowledge or expertise of the KG's inherent query language (e.g., Wikipedia or Google's search engine).
+In these interface designs, interactive visualization can help users make sense of the KG and query it, possibly without any knowledge of the KG's inherent query language (e.g., similar to using Wikipedia or Google's search engine).
 There has been prior work done in the KG community to support KG exploration through query-building GUIs\cite{grafkin2016sparql, ferre2017sparklis}.
-Similar efforts have been made to lower the barrier for querying relational databases, such as NoSQL\cite{han2011survey}, as well as natural language queries (e.g., NL-to-SQL)\cite{Gan2021NaturalSM}, and natural language interfaces (NLIs)\cite{Narechania2020NL4DVAT, Aurisano2016Articulate2}.
-While NLIs are becoming more popular in the visualization research community (e.g.,\cite{beard2021tableau, mitra2022facilitating, huang2023flownl}), we see an untapped opportunity to integrate these techniques with KG exploratory visualization tools.}
+Similar efforts have been made to lower the barrier for querying relational databases, such as NoSQL\cite{han2011survey}, as well as natural language queries (e.g., NL-to-SQL)\cite{Gan2021NaturalSM}, and natural language interfaces (NLIs)\cite{Aurisano2016Articulate2, Narechania2020NL4DVAT}.
+While NLIs are becoming more popular in the visualization research community (e.g.,\cite{mitra2022facilitating, huang2023flownl}), we see an untapped opportunity to integrate these techniques with KG exploratory visualization tools.}

 \item[]{\textbf{Using KGs to Augment Exploratory Visualization Tools:} Another direction is utilizing KGs altogether to enhance current visualization interfaces.
-With the growing popularity of public KGs\cite{waagmeester2020wikidata}, visualization system designers should consider adding the ability for users to ``connect'' to a KG relevant to their own domain or task .
-For example, given a generalizable exploratory visualization tool like Tableau or Voyager\cite{2017-voyager2}, an additional widget to ``ask a KG'' may be implemented to enrich exploratory data analysis with data that the user is not currently connected to -- increasing in-situ discovery and data integration (similar to\cite{Cashman:2020:CAVA}).
-Given a KG's semantic richness and well-defined (often hierarchical) structure, KGs could provide additional context, annotations, supplementary visualizations, etc. to an analysis session.} \end{itemize}
+With the growing popularity of public KGs\cite{waagmeester2020wikidata}, visualization system designers can consider adding the ability for users to ``connect'' to a KG relevant to their own domain or task.
+For example, given a generalizable exploratory visualization tool like Tableau or Voyager\cite{2017-voyager2}, an additional widget to ``ask a KG'' may be implemented to enrich exploration with data that the user is not currently connected to, increasing in-situ discovery and data integration (similar to\cite{Cashman:2020:CAVA}).
+Given a KG's semantic richness and well-defined (often hierarchical) structure, KGs could seamlessly provide additional context, annotations, supplementary visualizations, etc. to an analysis session.} \end{itemize}